scollinselliott/eratosthenes/README.md

 The function `gibbs_ad()` takes as inputs the following objects:

-- `sequences` : A `seqeunces` object, containing relative sequences of contexts or events.
+- `sequences` : A `sequences` object, containing relative sequences of contexts or events.
 - `max_samples` : The maximum number of samples to run, which will stop the main sampling routine even if convergence has not been achieved